Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 # MultiTenant Stores

-A multiTenant store is responsible for retrieving information about the tenant based on an identifier string produced by the [multiTenant strategy](Strategies).
+A multiTenant store is responsible for retrieving information about the tenant based on an identifier string produced by the [MultiTenant strategy](Strategies).
 The retrieved information is then used to create a `TenantContext` object.

 Finbuckle.MultiTenant provides a simple thread safe in-memory implementation based on `ConcurrentDictionary<string, object>` which can be configured from an `appSettings.json` file.
 Custom stores can be created by implementing `IMultiTenantStore`.